Mooskind/Stairway-to-heaven-and-hell/README.md

 # Stairway-to-heaven-and-hell

-Playing with margin and padding
+This was an exercise from my training to experiment with margin and padding and to position elements as desired using CSS.